Nasal Flu Vaccine 2023/2024

 - on long term aspirin therapy

 In this exceptionally busy period for the surgery, to enable our phone lines remain free for patients who are unwell, we have set up an on-line booking system for a nasal flu vaccination clinic.
-This special clinic run by the GPs at Woodview, will take place in the surgery during October and November, 2022.
+This special clinic run by the GPs at Woodview, will take place in the surgery during October,November and December 2023.

 Please note, your child must be a registered patient of Woodview Family Doctors, aged between 2 and 17 years of age, you will need one appointment per child and each child’s medical card number or PPS number.
 The only vaccine available at this clinic is the nasal spray vaccine.